p4ndev/social-makers/README.md

 This platform is designed to foster creativity, promote sustainable practices, and empower makers worldwide.
 Let’s make waste a thing of the past and creativity a cornerstone of the future.

-# About

-I (gustavo_hen@hotmail.com) conceived, designed, developed, and researched the entire project during a freelancer contract, which serves as a Proof of Concept (PoC).

-Version 1.0 with multilingual support ready, and I am sharing its source code for any purpose.

 # Documentation

 - [Home](https://github.com/p4ndev/social-makers/wiki/01-%E2%80%90-Home)